-Observed as far back as prehistoric times, jewelry has been created from organic materials to decorate nearly every part of the body.
+Observed as far back as prehistoric times, beads and jewelry have been created from organic materials to decorate nearly every part of the body.
 Over the past few years, jewelry styles have shifted back.
 Attitudes are again embracing an organic lifestyle with an increased awareness of preserving nature and its surroundings.
-In such cases, many jewelry artisans have altered their designs to pursue more of these ancient eco-friendly trends.
+In such cases, many beading and jewelry artisans have altered their designs to pursue more of these ancient eco-friendly trends.

 Although wood is one of earliest jewelry-making components, many consider jewelry as something silver, gold or sparkly diamonds or crystals.
 However, current organic jewelry is showing vast influences in fashion trends.
 Many organic components make stunning jewelry pieces including necklaces, bracelets and earrings, at affordable prices, not to mention they are an appealing benefit to eco-conscious customers.